-The Council comprises 10 Standards Committees and 2 Coordinating Committees to lead standards development and implementation in various sectors.
+The Council comprises 11 Standards Committees, 3 Coordinating Committees and a Standards Promotion Committee to lead standards development and implementation in various sectors.
 Under these Standards Committees, there are various Technical Committees and Working Groups that oversee, draft and review standards.

 Here is the scope of the Standards Committee and Coordinating Committees.